STUDENT EDUCATION PLAN (SEP)

 Students must be in good academic standing to be eligible for VA Certification.
 VA students must complete each semester with a GPA of at least 2.0 or above to remain in a satisfactory status.
 Failure to maintain a 2.0 or above will result in probation and a loss of enrollment priority.
 When placed on probation for two consecutive semesters, the student's VA benefits will be terminated.
 Students may be re-certified for benefits ONLY after their GPA is brought up to the minimum required standards of progress.

 A student may take courses (as a guest student) at more than one school (secondary school) that apply to his or her degree.
 VA will pay for the combined credit taking overlapping enrollment dates into account.
 If a student takes courses elsewhere that satisfy requirements for his or her degree a Parent School Letter will need to be issued to the secondary school.
 The student will need to meet with a counselor or ed advisor for an updated SEP indicating the course(s) and secondary school under the semester/term and submit it to the certifying official in order to have the Parent Letter prepared.

-Currently, Citrus issues 4 units of military credit (KIN 171 & 1 activity) to students that have a DD214 on file and request having the credit applied to their record.
+Currently, Citrus issues four units of military credit (KIN 171 and one activity) to students that have a DD214 on file and request having the credit applied to their record.
 The credit meets AREA E of the CSU certification.
-A form requesting the credit is in the works, meanwhile the student can email email@example.com requesting the credit.
+A form requesting the credit is in the works, meanwhile, the student can email firstname.lastname@example.org requesting the credit.